 This peaceful and serene lake is counted not just as one of the best places for bird watching in Goa, but also one of the best places in India for bird watching.
 The birds here are of both aquatic and terrestrial types, and although they are mostly herbivorous, there are also some avian fishers among them.

-Best time: Although the greenery and foliage around the lake is at their verdant best during the monsoon season, bird watching, especially of migratory birds, is at its peak a little later in the year and continues till March.
+Best time: Although the greenery and foliage around the lake are at their verdant best during the monsoon season, bird watching, especially of migratory birds, is at its peak a little later in the year and continues till March.

 Do you know this sanctuary is the second largest and most accessible in all seasons?
 Cotigao Wildlife Sanctuary is located in the south of Goa, on the border of Karnataka and Goa.
 This natural habitat is extremely popular with animals and birds.
-You can find brightly coloured birds, magnificent trees and larger species of animals.
+You can find brightly coloured birds, magnificent trees, and larger species of animals.
 And if you are an adventure lover, this is your heaven.

 Location: Canacona Taluka of South Goa.

-According to GTDC, Visitors can spot flying squirrels, slender loris, Indian Pangolin, white-bellied woodpeckers, Malabar trogons and much more.
+According to GTDC, Visitors can spot flying squirrels, slender loris, Indian Pangolin, white-bellied woodpeckers, Malabar trogons, and much more.

 Best time: The best time to visit is during peak monsoon months, ie. Between October to March, the whole place is washed clean by the abundant rains.

-You can spot the Sri Lanka Frogmouth, Flame-throated Bulbul, grey-headed bulbul and the Malabar Parakeet in this heaven.
+This sanctuary is very popular for its rich avian biodiversity.
+The whole habitat is a semi-evergreen forest filled with tall trees and thick forest cover.
+This place is a delight for nature lovers and ornithologists.
+You can spot the Sri Lanka Frogmouth, Flame-throated Bulbul, grey-headed bulbul, and the Malabar Parakeet in this heaven.
 Keep your eyes amongst the branches, you can find vibrantly coloured birds flit in and out of the leaves, and that’s spectacular.

 Best time to visit: September to February